Abhishekh3007/Abhishekh3007/README.md

 ## The Short Version

-MCA graduate.
  Software engineer with full-stack experience and a bias toward getting things right.

 I don't chase trends.
 I chase correctness.
 My code won't impress you at a glance — it'll impress you six months later when nothing has broken and the new developer onboarded in a day.